Nandhi (2002 film)

 Nandhi is a 2002 Kannada-language action-drama film directed by D. Rajendra Babu featuring Sudeep, Sindhu Menon and Radhika Chaudhari in the lead roles.
 The film features background score and soundtrack composed by Gurukiran and lyrics by Kaviraj and V. Nagendra Prasad.
 The film released on 27 December 2002.

+Plot

+Nandhi (Sudeep), a young man who comes from Prison comes to join in Law College.
+He was sentenced to jail for accidentally murdering his schoolmate in his childhood.